datosmic/datosmic.github.io/_posts/Automation/Azure DevOps/2024-02-04-ADO-Automation-Usecase1.md

 Complete code for the automation can be found at [New-MonthlyADOUserStories.ps1][New-MonthlyADOUserStories.ps1] in my GitHub repository.

+### See Also
+- [Onboarding to Azure DevOps][Onboarding to Azure DevOps]
+- [Getting Started with Azure DevOps using Az CLI][Getting Started with Azure DevOps using Az CLI]
+- [Create Work Items in Azure DevOps project using Az CLI][Create Work Items in Azure DevOps project using Az CLI]
+- [Update Work Items in Azure DevOps project using Az CLI][Update Work Items in Azure DevOps project using Az CLI]
+- [Add relation to Work Items in Azure DevOps project using Az CLI][Add relation to Work Items in Azure DevOps project using Az CLI]
+- [Automate creation of Work Items in Azure DevOps][Automate creation of Work Items in Azure DevOps]

 <!-- Reference Images -->
 [Miriam-Graham-Org]: /assets/img/2024-02-04-ADO-Automation-UseCase1/Miriam-Graham-Org.png